rsaunders100/DataAccess/README.md

  1. **Create a data parser**

-   When you fet the data over HTTP you get back a inputstream containing the HTTP response.
+    When you fetch the data over HTTP you get back a inputstream containing the HTTP response.
 A data parser simply takes that input stream and converts it to a data object of your choice.
 Just implement `IDataAccessObjectParser<T>` Where `T` is your output data object type.

      	public class MyParser implements IDataAccessObjectParser<MyDataObject>
      	{
                 @Override
                 public MyDataObject getDataObject(InputStream inputStream) throws Exception
                 {
                         // Convert to string
                         String responseString = IOUtils.toString(inputStream, "UTF-8");

                         MyDataObject dataObject = new MyDataObject();

                         // ..
 Parser the data ....

                         // Return parsed data object
                         return dataObject;
                 }
         }

  2. **Instantiate DataAccess with the Parser**

        DataAccess<MyDataObject> dataAccess = new DataAccess<MyDataObject>( new MyParser() );

  3. **Define what to do when we are sucessfull and when we fail**

-              dataAccess.setSucessDelegate(new IDataAccessSucessDelegate<GeoLocationResult>() {
+       dataAccess.setSucessDelegate(new IDataAccessSucessDelegate<GeoLocationResult>()
+       {
      			@Override
      			public void onDataAccessSucess(GeoLocationResult result)
      			{